-Abnormal or additional sounds beyond the heart’s normal lub-dub sounds are known as heart murmurs.
-It occurs due to turbulent blood flow within the heart.
+Abnormal or additional sounds beyond the heart’s normal “lub-dub” sounds are known as heart murmurs.
+They usually occur due to turbulent blood flow within the heart.
 Heart murmurs come across as swishing or whooshing sounds when heard on the stethoscope by the doctor.

 Some children may have congenital (present at birth) heart murmurs, while some may develop it later.
 Although children are more likely to have harmless (innocent) heart murmurs that resolve themselves, you may seek medical care to confirm the diagnosis.

 Read this post to know more about the types, causes, signs, treatment, and prevention of heart murmurs in children.

 Types Of Heart Murmurs

 Heart murmurs can be of the following types (1).

 - A systolic murmur is heard during the contraction of theheart.